 When it comes to search, Apple is simpler than Google. iTunes Connect only lets you introduce keywords inside 150 characters (50 characters for the App Name and 100 characters for the Keywords Field).
 It’s true that the name of the developer and the complete name of the IAP purchases count, but they aren’t specific fields to work keyword optimization.

-Do you want to be an App Marketer ninja?
-Test both app stores’ behavior (Google Play Store & Apple App Store) and learn how they work before you implement any ASO strategy.
+Do you want to be a “ninja marketer”?
+Test both app stores’ behavior and learn how they work before you implement any ASO strategy.

 More info | App Store and Google Play keyword tool

 3. Thinking visual assets don’t have impact on ASO